-The scroll belongs to a tradition of illustration which was concerned to represent accurately and in detail the Muslim holy places, and the artist has depicted and labelled each of the tombs and other venerated landmarks.
-These include the sanctuary of the Ka’bah at Mecca, the hill al-Marwah (shown here as a series of concentric circles), the shrine of the Prophet Muhammad at Medina, and the sole of the Prophet’s sandal, on which is written one of his sayings.
+This scroll belongs to a tradition of illustration that was concerned to represent accurately, and in detail, the Muslim holy places, and the artist has accordingly depicted and labelled each of the tombs and other venerated landmarks.
+The calligraphic bands of Arabic script are quotations from the Qur’an concerning, among other things, the hajj.